photoflowjs/photoflowjs/README.md

-PictureFlow is a modern image layout library
+PhotoFlow is a modern image layout library